Georgia / Dekalb County

 What is the housing market like in Tucker, GA?

-The housing market in Tucker is stable, with a median home price of $340,000 and a strong owner-occupied rate of 67%.
-Home values have appreciated by 6.4% over the past year, while rental options remain affordable and vacancy rates are moderate.
+The local housing market is strong, with a median home price of $340,000 and an owner-occupied rate of nearly 67%.
+The market has seen a 6.4% appreciation over the past year, and rental vacancy rates remain moderate at 6.2%.
+Tucker offers a mix of stability and opportunity for both buyers and renters.

 $340,000